top of page

 Let's talk facts.
 The First Gap: Stigma, Culture, and Perception Let’s acknowledge a hard reality.
 In India, 13-15% of adults grapple with mental disorders, depression, anxiety, substance use, yet more than 80% receive no formal care at all.
 It’s worse in rural India and outside major cities.
 For example, Mumbai enjoys more services than most of Maharashtra; Kolkata has its own legacy in psychoanalysis.
 Meanwhile, rural and tier-2/3 cities face critical shortages, especially

-indianmhsummit
+IndianMHS indianmhsummit

 Oct 29, 20254 min read